EmFib/music_for_the_future/README.md

 ## Acknowledgements

-While I offer ample credit and citations throughout my notebooks, I want to express extra gratitude for the following people, without whom this project may never have come to completion:
+While I offer ample credit and citations throughout my notebooks, I want to express extra gratitude to the following people, without whom this project may never have come to completion:

 + Prasoon Karmacharya
 + Hovanes “Hov” Gasparian